-See standing order 4d(viii) below for the quorum of a committee or sub-committee meeting.
+See standing order 4d(viii) below for the quorum of a committee or subcommittee meeting.

-- v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - w A meeting shall not exceed a period of 2.5 hours.
+- If a meeting is or becomes inquorate no business shall be transacted and ППП the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - A meeting shall not exceed a period of 2.5 hours. - As per the Coronavirus Act 2020 (25th March 2020) Section 78 we are permitted to hold all meetings 'virtually' during the Pandemic until May 2021 and Full Council have chosen 'Zoom' to enable this.
+The meetings will have a separate meeting ID and password and a waiting room enabled.
+All participants will be muted on entry (the Clerk will unmute the councillors present).
+The meeting will be recorded and the recording will be uploaded to our YouTube Channel.